Machine Learning (DTSC 3220)

 4.

-In the context of machine learning optimization, what role does the objective function play?
+In the context of gradient descent optimization, what role does a stopping criterion play?

-• It measures the performance of the model
+• It evaluates the performance of the model on the training data

 Explanation